What is Culpable Driving Causing Death?

 - The culpable driving caused the death of another

-If found guilty the maximum penalty is 20 years in prison.
-First offenders, depending on the circumstances, might expect 5 – 9 years imprisonment if found guilty in relation to culpable driving causing death.
+If found guilty, the maximum penalty for this offence is 20 years in prison or 2400 penalty units or both.
+First offenders might expect 5 to 12 years imprisonment if found guilty in relation to culpable driving causing death.
+There may be aggravating or mitigating factors for the offending which increase or decrease the term of imprisonment.

 Where will my case be heard?

 The charge must be heard in either the County or Supreme Court.
-If proceeding with a not guilty plea, the matter must be heard before a jury containing 12 members of the public.
+If proceeding as a not guilty plea, the matter must be heard before a jury containing 12 members of the public.

 Why is preparation important?

-After considering the materials and taking instructions, the first question to consider is whether you have a defence.
-The best option may be to offer to accept an alternative charge of dangerous driving causing death.
+After considering the materials and taking instructions, the first question to consider is whether a defence exists.
+If there is no defence or it is borderline, then next thing that must be considered is whether it is appropriate to offer a plea of guilty to the lesser charge of dangerous driving causing death.
 There are cases where defendants have not immediately been imprisoned in relation to this lesser charge.

 One thing you should never do is run a trial you cannot win.
 The outcome will be worse, it will be expensive and ultimately is not in your best interests.